Amir Taheri: Career

-He has been a columnist (often as an "op ed" writer) for Asharq Al-Awsat and its sister publication Arab News, International Herald Tribune, The Wall Street Journal, The New York Times, Los Angeles Times, Newsday, and The Washington Post.
-He has also written for Die Welt, Der Spiegel, in Germany, La Repubblica in Italy, L'Express, Politique internationale (where he is part of the Consulting Committee) and Le Nouvel Observateur in France, El Mundo in Spain, and The Times in the UK, the German weekly Focus magazine, the National Review, and the New York Post.
+He has written columns (often as an "op ed" writer) for Asharq Al-Awsat and its sister publication Arab News (since 1987), the New York Post (2003–2018), The Wall Street Journal, The New York Times, Los Angeles Times, and Newsday.
+He has also contributed to Die Welt (as editorial writer 1989–1995), Der Spiegel, in Germany, La Repubblica in Italy, L'Express, Politique internationale (where he is part of the Consulting Committee) and Le Nouvel Observateur in France, El Mundo in Spain, The Daily Telegraph, The Guardian, The Daily Mail and The Times in the UK, the German weekly Focus magazine, the National Review in the United States, and the Daily Times in Pakistan.